Handling Refusal to Sign a Warning Letter for Misbehavior: What Should HR Do Legally?

 p-lekha-jacobs

-Vivek - this matter is related to workplace conduct and behaviour.
+Vivek, this matter is related to workplace conduct and behavior.
 This may be resolved with your internal handling mechanisms.

-Practical advice - please involve the floor HR/ supervisor in this matter, two verbal warnings usually are provided, after which first warning letter is issued.
-If the issue still persists, the factory management may resort to providing the second warning letter or may terminate the worker directly and settle his due wages till last working day.
+Please involve the floor HR/supervisor in this matter; two verbal warnings are usually provided, after which the first warning letter is issued.
+If the issue still persists, the factory management may resort to providing the second warning letter or may terminate the worker directly and settle his due wages till the last working day.

-Worker should be provided with all the reasons why the factory management considers him unfit for this job and how negative decorum is affecting the factory working ethics and environment.
+The worker should be provided with all the reasons why the factory management considers him unfit for this job and how negative decorum is affecting the factory's working ethics and environment.

-A worker is bound to provide replies to the questions raised by the factory management, if not, then it is upto the factory management to initiate a legal action against the non-compliant worker.
+A worker is bound to provide replies to the questions raised by the factory management.
+If not, then it is up to the factory management to initiate legal action against the non-compliant worker.
 Please proceed with utmost caution while dealing with this case.

 Thank you.